muppet9010/factorio-muppet-streamer/README.md

 - Details in JSON string supports the arguments:
     - delay: NUMBER - Optional: how many seconds before the effect starts.
 0 second delay makes it happen instantly.
 If not specified it defaults to 0 second delay.
     - target: STRING - Mandatory: the player name to target.
-    - arrivalRadius - NUMBER - Mandatory: the max distance players will be teleported to from the target player
+    - arrivalRadius - NUMBER - Mandatory: the max distance players will be teleported to from the target player.
-    - callRadius - NUMBER - Mandatory: the max distance to call players from
+    - callRadius - NUMBER - Mandatory: the max distance to call players from.
     - callSelection - STRING - Mandatory: the logic to select which players in the callRadius are teleported, either: 'random', 'nearest'.
     - number - NUMBER - Optional: how many players to call.
 Either `number` or `activePercentage` must be supplied.
     - activePercentage - NUMBER - Optional: the percentage of currently online players to call, i.e. 90.
 Either `number` or `activePercentage` must be supplied.